-☐ Other (Please describe): □ N/A Section 3: Community Representation The PFAC regulations require that patient and family members in your PFAC be "representation community served by the hospital."
-If you are not sure how to answer the following question community relations office or check "don't know."
-13. Our hospital's catchment area is geographically defined as: Taunton, Raynham, Lakeville, Dighton, Berkley (primary service area) Don't know Middleborough, 14.
-Tell us about racial and ethnic groups in these areas (please provide percentages; if you a percentages check "don't know") : re unsure of the
+Section 3: Community Representation

+The PFAC regulations require that patient and family members in your PFAC be "representative of the community served by the hospital."
+If you are not sure how to answer the following questions, contact your community relations office or check "don't know."

+13. Our hospital's catchment area is geographically defined as: Taunton, Raynham, Lakeville, Middleborough, Dighton, Berkley (primary service area)

+Don't know

+14. Tell us about racial and ethnic groups in these areas (please provide percentages; if you are unsure of the percentages check "don't know"): [Note: Data in sections 14b, 15a and 15c represents FY2017 data.
+Data for FY2018 was not immediately available at time of report submission.]

 RACE ETHNICITY % American Indian or Alaska Native % Asian % Black or African America n % Native Hawaiian or other Pacific Islander % White % Other % Hispanic, Latino, or Spanish origin 14a.
-Our defined catchment area 1% 4% 0% 91% 4% Don't know 14b.
-Patients the hospital provided care to in FY 2018 0% 1% 4% 0% 91% 0% 4% Don't know 14c.
-The PFAC patient and family advisors in FY 2018 0% 0% 0% 0% 0% 0% 0% Don't know
+Our defined catchment area 1% 4% 91% 4% Don't know 14b.
+Patients the hospital provided care to in FY 2018 1% 4% 91% 4% Don't know 14c.
+The PFAC patient and family advisors in FY 2018 0% 0% 0% 0% 100% 0% 0% Don't know